 Whether you just like to enjoy a good movie on a Friday night, or you’re an in-the-know regular of the filmmaking industry, you might not know just how different the role of producer versus the role of a director can be.

-In this post, we will cover the top responsibilities of a director and producer, and the main roles they play in any filmmaking endeavor.
+In this post, we will cover the top responsibilities of a director and producer, and the main roles they play in any filmmaking endeavour.
 Let’s jump right in.

-Here is a list of the top 5 role differences between a producer and director.
+Here is a list of the top 5 role differences between a producer and a director.

 |The Role of a Producer||The Role of a Director|

 |Set a Budget||Direct Camera and Actors|

 Although the main roles of a producer can vary by project, as there can often be more than one, the first task is pretty easy to grasp.
 In order to produce anything, you need resources.
 But aside from raising funds, producers are also in charge of assigning where funds go once they have a set budget for a film.

 The budget will usually include everything from actors’ paychecks, to food, and everything in between.
 Essentially, it’s like going to a grocery store to get food for a meal.
 The producer knows what to get based on the budget that reflects the vision for the film project.

 A key difference in the main role of a producer versus a director is that the producer is very much like the steward of the project.
 They oversee it from start to finish.